-You ask your child to clean his room and the result is tears, frustration or tantrums.
+You ask your child to clean his room, and the result is tears, frustration, or tantrums.

 Children follow developmental sequences in mastering cognitive tasks that progress with age.
 This includes sorting and classifying objects.
 The following are scientifically researched guidelines for what children are capable of when cleaning.

 The next level is articulating why already sorted objects are arranged a certain way.
 They will then be able to verbally label the single common denominator of a group.
 For example, they will be able to articulate that all the objects in a pile are large.
-Next they will be able to determine the differences in classification- one pile is for trucks, another is for boats, and the third is for bicycles.
+Next, they will be able to determine the differences in classification- one pile is for trucks, another is for boats, and the third is for bicycles.

 If we know what children are developmentally capable of, cleaning up a room becomes much easier!
 For more information on helping your child clean his room, read the article “How to Get Your Child to Clean Up His Room”.